27 . 02 . 2020

 PDF anonymization - how to effectively black out documents?

-Adobe Acrobat Pro DC (the paid version of the most popular PDF viewer) has a built-in feature for editing PDF content.
-With its help, after selecting the appropriate words, fragments of text or entire pages, the program will automatically remove this content from the document.
-After saving the file and re-opening it, we will no longer be able to reach the deleted content.
-In this way, the blackened file can be freely shared with third parties.
-Note, however, that there may still be additional information about the document in the properties of the document and it is worth deleting it too.
+Adobe Acrobat Pro DC (the paid version of the most popular PDF document viewer) includes a built-in feature for editing the content of PDF documents.
+Using this feature, by selecting the appropriate words, text segments, or entire pages, the program will automatically remove that content from the document.
+After saving the file and reopening it, there will be no way to access the removed content.
+This way, redacted files can be shared with third parties without any issues.
+However, it’s essential to remember that additional information about the document can still be present in its properties, and it’s advisable to remove them.
+Anonymizing PDF documents while preserving the original format is a task better suited for more advanced users.

 Did you like the article?